 Participants were resilient and inventive in adapting their work without asking for job accommodations from their employers.
 For example, they automatically modified their movements, activities or physical positions, and planned ahead to work differently to avoid pain.
 Often, they addressed mobility and commuting issues on their own.

-This study will be used to help people with OA deal with employment issues related to their arthritis and will also be useful to people developing employment health services for arthritis.
+This program will be used to help people with OA deal with employment issues related to their arthritis and will also be useful to people developing employment health services for arthritis.